ThomasSteendijk/ExamplePackages/Intune/Microsoft VCRedist 2015+ (64-bit)_EverGreen/Readme.md

 # How to use:
-Download the folder to your local system and run the powershell script "Upload to intune.ps1".
+Download the folder to your local system and run the powershell script `Upload to intune.ps1`.
 It will install all the required modules and prompt you for the tanent ID (CompanyName.OnMicrosoft.com) and later a account with permission to administrate intune.

 The script will create two deployments in intune